-Existing ecological networks within Westerfield were identified in the report and are identified on Map 8.
+Existing ecological networks within Westerfield were identified in the report and are identified on Map 7.

-Map 8 - Westerfield's Ecological Networks
+Map 7 - Westerfield's Ecological Networks

 - 6.20 The Evaluation report recommended that any initiatives for habitat creation and enhancement within the parish "should look to find opportunities to link the Ipswich Garden Suburb Country Park, with habitats which already exist within the parish such as the wildlife friendly planting at Westerfield train station." - 6.21 Development proposals that deliver biodiversity improvements will be particularly supported.
 The National Guidance states that examples might include creating new habitats, enhancing existing habitats, providing green roofs, green walls, street trees or sustainable drainage systems.
 Relatively small features can often achieve important benefits for wildlife, such as incorporating 'swift bricks' and bat boxes in developments and providing safe routes for hedgehogs between different areas of habitat, specifically hedgehog tunnels in any new development. - 6.22 In November 2021 the Environment Act received Royal Assent and will, when fully enacted, require new developments to deliver a minimum 10 per cent biodiversity net gain.
 In August 2021 a British Standard for Biodiversity Net Gain was published (BS8683) to provide a standard for designing and implementing such requirements.
 The requirements to deliver net gain will come into force in January 2024 for large sites (including sites of 10 or more homes or of 0.5 hectares in area) and for small sites in April 2024.
+Policy WFD 5 does not seek to replicate this important aspect of national legislation and policy.
+However, the third part of the policy sets out examples of local measures to provide advice for developers and landowners on how to achieve biodiversity net gain.